-Section Overview: This section evaluates the support and engagement in sustainability initiatives by the medical school and/or institution.
+Section Overview: This section evaluates the support and engagement in sustainability initiatives by the institution.
 The healthcare industry is a major contributor to greenhouse gas emissions as well as pollution that harms local, regional, and global ecosystems.
 While healthcare is, by nature, a resource-intensive endeavour, the healthcare sector is well poised to lead the world to a more sustainable future.
 This will involve scrutinising every aspect of how our systems operate, from where we source our energy, to how we build our infrastructure, to what companies we invest in.
 Our medical schools, clinics, and hospitals must set the standard for sustainable practices, and show other sectors what is possible when it comes to minimising environmental impact.

-5.1.
-5.1.
-Does your medical school and/or institution have an Office of Sustainability?
-3 Yes, there is an Office of Sustainability with multiple full-time staff dedicated to campus sustainability.
-If the Office of Sustainability serves the entire campus, there is at least one designated staff member for sustainability at the hospital and/or medical school.
-2 There is an Office of Sustainability with one or more full-time staff dedicated to campus sustainability, but no specific staff member in charge of medical school and/or hospital sustainability.
-1 There are no salaried sustainability staff , but there is a sustainability task force or committee 0 There are no staff members or task force responsible for overseeing campus sustainability Score explanation: There is a Specific group responsible for energetic sustainability in the University Hospital Center of São João and the Faculty of Medicine of the University of Porto.
+Yes, there is an Office of Sustainability with multiple full-time staff dedicated to campus sustainability.
+If the Office of Sustainability serves the entire campus, there is at least one designated staff member for sustainability at the hospital.
+(3 points) There is an Office of Sustainability with one or more full-time staff dedicated to campus sustainability, but no specific staff member in charge of hospital sustainability.
+(2 points) There are no salaried sustainability staff, but there is a sustainability task force or committee.
+(1 point) There are no staff members or task force responsible for overseeing campus sustainability.
+(0 points) Score Assigned: 2 Score explanation: There is a Specific group responsible for energetic sustainability in the University Hospital Center of São João and the Faculty of Medicine of the University of Porto.

 5.2.
-How ambitious is your institution/medical school plan to reduce its own carbon footprint?
-5 The institution/medical school has a written and approved plan to achieve carbon neutrality by 2030 3 The institution/medical school has a written and approved plan to achieve carbon neutrality by 2040 1 The institution/medical school has a stated goal of carbon neutrality by 2040 but has not created a plan to reach that goal or the plan is inadequate 0 The institution/medical school does not meet any of the requirements listed above Score explanation: No evidence identified to support this metric.
+How ambitious is your institution's plan to reduce its own carbon footprint?
+The institution has a written and approved plan to achieve carbon neutrality by 2030 (5 points) The institution has a written and approved plan to achieve carbon neutrality by 2040 (3 points) The institution has a stated goal of carbon neutrality by 2040 but has not created a plan to reach that goal or the plan is inadequate (1 point) The institution/medical school does not meet any of the requirements listed above (0 points) Score Assigned: 0 Score explanation: No evidence identified to support this metric.

 5.3.
-Do buildings/infrastructure used by the medical school for teaching (not including the hospital) utilize renewable energy?
-3 Yes medical school buildings are 100% powered by renewable energy

-2 Medical school buildings source >80% of energy needs from off-site and/or on-site renewable energy.
-1 Medical school buildings source >20% of energy needs from off-site and/or on-site renewable energy.
-0 Medical school buildings source <20% of energy needs from off-site and/or on-site renewable energy.

-Score explanation: Faculty of Medicine of the University of Porto is currently installing solar panels on campus.
+Do buildings/infrastructure used by the institution for teaching (not including the hospital) utilize renewable energy?
+Yes institution buildings are 100% powered by re enewable energy.
+(3 points) Institution buildings source >80% of energy need (2 points) ls from off-site and/or on-site renewable energy.
+Institution buildings source >20% of energy needs from off-site and/or on-site renewable energy.
+(1 point) Institution buildings source <20% of energy needs from off-site and/or on-site renewable energy.
+(0 points) Score Assigned: 1 Score explanation: Faculty of Medicine of the Un iversity of Porto is currently installing solar

 5.4.
-Are sustainable building practices utilised for new and old buildings on the medical school campus, with design and construction of new buildings and remodelling of old buildings conforming to a published sustainability rating system or building code/guideline?
+Are sustainable building practices utilised for new and old buildings on the institution's campus, with design and construction of new buildings and remodelling of old buildings conforming to a published sustainability rating system or building code/guideline?

-- Yes, sustainable building practices are utilised for new buildings on the medical school campus and the majority of old buildings have been retrofitted to be more sustainable. - 2 Sustainable building practices are utilised for new buildings on the medical school campus, but most old buildings have not been retrofitted. - 1 Sustainable building practices are inadequately or incompletely implemented for new buildings. - O Sustainability is not considered in the construction of new buildings.
+Yes, sustainable building practices are utilised for new buildings on the intitution's campus and the majority of old buildings have been retrofitted to be more sustainable.
+(3 points)

+Sustainable building practices are utilised for new buildings on the institution's campus, but most old buildings have not been retrofitted.
+(2 points)

+Sustainable building practices are inadequately or incompletely implemented for new buildings.
+(1 point)

+Sustainability is not considered in the construction of new buildings.
+(0 points)

+panels on campus.